Azure/RDS-Templates/rds-deployment-ha-broker/README.md

 * RDS deployment on pre-existing VNET and AD
   https://github.com/Azure/azure-quickstart-templates/tree/master/rds-deployment-existing-ad

+* An Azure SQL Database, or a VM running SQL Server also needs to be in place to house the RDCB Database

 This template expects the same names of resources from RDS deployment, if resource names are changed in your deployment then please edit the parameters and resources accordingly, example of such resources are below:
 <ul>